wp-plugins/bns-chesscom-badge/readme.txt

 * Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 0.5 =
+* Release November 2012
+* Added conditional check to displaying online statuses or not
+* Added CSS wrappers and styles for online status text
+* Removed load_plugin_textdomain as redundant

 = 0.4.2 =
 * documentation updates
 * added license reference to 'readme.txt'